kevin2802/kevin2802/README.md

 - 👋 Hi, I’m @kev2802
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on new projects
 - 📫 You can reach me at either of my email addresses below kah9968@nyu.edu